mudcube/Event.js/README.md

 *	Turn prototyping on/off
 ----------------------------------------------------
 <pre>
-// NOTE: although this is on by default (so it's easy to add to a project) I always run without modify* support in production.
+// NOTE: These two features are on by default (so it's easy to add to a project)
+//       however, I like to run without modify* support in production, as it's less hacky.
 Event.modifyEventListener = true; // add custom *EventListener commands to HTMLElements.
 Event.modifySelectors = true; // add bulk *EventListener commands on NodeLists from querySelectorAll and others.
 </pre>